 An undisputed, very unscientific fact is that a breakfast burger—of the fatty, greasy, almost overwhelming sort—is the best cure for a hangover.
 It seems that the answer to last night’s overindulgence is a morning of overindulgence, right?
 There are healing powers hidden within the fat and carbs of this burger.–Joy Wilson

 For the sauce

 For the breakfast burgers

 - 1/2 pound spicy Italian sausage (about 2 1/2 links), casings removed

 - 1/2 teaspoon garlic powder

 - 2 tablespoons canola oil

 - 6 slices sharp Cheddar cheese

-- 6 brioche buns, toasted
+- 6 brioche buns, or English muffins, toasted

 - 6 large eggs, fried as desired